 Two teams finished with 8-under 64s and earned alternate spots.
-Less than a week after reaching the Round of 32 in the U.S. Mid-Amateur Brad Tilley and partner Pat Wilson earned the first alternate spot while Matthew French and John Steinberg earned the second alternate slot.
+Less than a week after reaching the Round of 32 in the U.S. Mid-Amateur Brad Tilley (Brooklawn CC) and partner Pat Wilson earned the first alternate spot while Matthew French and John Steinberg both of Connecticut earned the second alternate slot.

 Hero Image courtesy of Chicago District Golf Association

 The Connecticut State Golf Association functions as an extension of the USGA and provides stewardship for amateur golf in Connecticut.
 Founded in 1899, it is the country’s oldest state golf association and conducts over 60 Championships, Qualifiers, and One Day Tournaments throughout the year.